 For registration and scheduling information, please view the Non-Degree Students Registration packets linked below.

-Non-degree registration for summer 2017 is on-going.
-Non-degree registration for fall 2017 will begin on 4/24/2017.
+Non-degree registration for summer and fall 2017 are ongoing.
 Contact the SPH Registrar’s Office for more information.

 Overview of the Non-Degree Student Program

 The Non-Degree Student program at the Boston University School of Public Health is designed to allow students who are not currently matriculated into a degree program at Boston University, to take School of Public Health (SPH) courses.
 Although Non-Degree Students are not required to provide formal proof of previous academic or professional experience, they are held to the same high standard of excellence as all students at SPH.
 Non-degree students must hold an earned bachelor’s degree awarded before the first day of-of the semester in which they hope to register.
 They must be eligible to take classes as a part-time student.
 Non-degree students cannot be considered full-time students at SPH.

 Taking a course as a Non-Degree Student is very similar to taking a course as a degree candidate.
 Non-Degree Students must meet course pre-requisites, follow the same academic policies, and pay the same tuition and fees as any part-time degree candidate at the SPH.
 Non-Degree Students are not eligible for some of the benefits of degree students, such as tutoring and writing assistance.
 Non-degree students are also not eligible for federal financial aid or federal education loans.

 Non-Degree Students are allowed to complete two classes in non-degree status.
 Those interested in admission to the School of Public Health are encouraged to contact the Office of Admissions for more information regarding admissions policies and deadlines.
 Classes taken as a non-degree student may apply to a degree if minimum grades established for the course are earned and if the course applies to the degree program to which the student has been accepted.